Sunny Singh (writer)

-Sunny Singh (born 20 May 1969) is an academic and writer of fiction and creative non-fiction.
+Sunny Singh FRSL (born 20 May 1969) is an Indian-born academic and writer of fiction and creative non-fiction.
 She is Professor of Creative Writing and Inclusion in the Arts at London Metropolitan University.

 Early life and education

 Sunny Singh was born in Varanasi, India.
 Her father's work with the government meant that the family regularly moved, living in cantonments and outposts including Dehradun, Dibrugarh, Along and Teju.
 The family also followed her father's assignments abroad, living in Pakistan, the United States and Namibia.

-Singh attended Brandeis University where she majored in English and American Literature.
-She holds a master's degree in Spanish Language, Literature and Culture from the Jawaharlal Nehru University and a PhD from the University of Barcelona, Spain.
+Singh attended Brandeis University, where she majored in English and American Literature.
+She holds a master's degree in Spanish Language, Literature and Culture from Jawaharlal Nehru University and a PhD from the University of Barcelona, Spain.

 Career

-Singh worked as a journalist and management executive in Mexico, Chile, and South Africa before returning to India in 1995 to focus on writing.
+Singh worked as a journalist and management executive in Mexico, Chile, and South Africa, before returning to India in 1995 to focus on writing.
 She worked as a freelance writer and journalist until 2002 in New Delhi, publishing her first two books in that period.
 She moved to Barcelona in 2002 to work on her PhD and published her second novel in 2006.

 Before her appointment as Professor in 2020, Singh was Senior Lecturer and Course Leader in Creative Writing at the London Metropolitan University.